What Does ISO Certification Mean and Why Is It Important?

 • Transportation

 ISO has standardization professionals from 172 countries.
-These representatives form 841 technical committees and subcommittees, each focused on a specific area of expertise.
+These representatives form 841 technical committees and subcommittees, each focused on a specific area of expertise that contributes to the development of ISO standards.
+These global standards form the foundation for ISO certification and accreditation, ensuring consistency, safety, and quality across industries.

 Wondering why ISO doesn’t use the acronym “IOS”?
-It’s not a mistake; it’s a standardized term.
-Since the organization is known by different names around the world, its founders chose the universal short form “ISO” in reference to the Greek word “isos,” which means equal.
+It’s not a mistake, it’s a standardized term.
+Since the organization is known by different names around the world, its founders chose the universal short form “ISO,” in reference to the Greek word “isos,” which means equal.
+This universal naming convention reinforces the organization’s goal of equal recognition for ISO certification and accreditation worldwide.

 What Does ISO Certified Mean?